 Two great questions many people ask about solar panels are: “Which panels have the highest efficiency?” and, “Which solar PV panels are the best?”

-This solar power panel comparison chart below compares the density and module efficiency of the most popular 200 W solar panels.
-All of the modules on this chart are label rated at 200 Watts, which means in strict laboratory conditions, they produce the same output.
-However, I have compared them based on their PTC ratings which is the rating given under realistic test conditions.
-Sanyo, SunPower, Canadian Solar, Suntech, Trina, Kyocera, Schuco, BP, Yingli and Sharp are common solar panel manufacturers used by installers in the US.
+This solar power panel comparison chart below compares the solar panel efficiency of the most popular 200 W solar panels.
+All of the modules on this chart are rated at 200 Watts, which means in strict laboratory conditions, they produce the same output.
+However, because solar panels vary in size, some are more efficient compared to others.
+Sanyo, SunPower, Trina, Canadian Solar, Suntech and the others are common solar panel manufacturers used by installers in the US.

 Of the highest output panels, both Sanyo and SunPower panels have the highest efficiency per surface area in real world conditions.
 Given a limited roof area with which to install solar panels, these panels are the best choice to produce the most electric output per square foot.
 However, this doesn’t mean that these panels will always be the best choice.
 Well, how should you choose solar panels then?
 Here are 5 questions to ask your installer before going solar.